The Victorian Government will invest $100 million to revitalise Flinders Street Station and make the station more functional for passengers.

 Toilets will be fixed, dingy and under-utilised areas will be cleaned up and well lit, and new information displays will be installed.

-The project will commence in 2015 and is estimated to take four years to complete.
+The project commenced in 2015 and is estimated to take four years to complete.
 It will create jobs, boost the surrounding commercial precinct and help keep Melbourne a tourist destination.

 In addition, a business case is being developed that will allow the Victorian Government to consider options to fix the old ballroom and other derelict parts of the building, with a view to bringing in new tenants and creating an exciting commercial precinct.